josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⛪️_faith_land_trusts_as_counter_radicalisation_infrastructure.md

 ---

-## 🐝 VI.
-Radicalisation and Vacancy
+## 🐝 Radicalisation and Vacancy

-Derelict civic buildings function as grievance amplifiers:
+Derelict civic buildings can function as grievance amplifiers:

 - visible evidence of decline,
 - symbolic loss narratives,
 - proof-of-failure imagery.

 When repurposed visibly and locally, they instead function as:

 - shared-use infrastructure,
 - cross-community gathering space,
 - evidence of renewal.

-Counter-radicalisation is often framed as digital or policing strategy.
+Counter-radicalisation is often framed primarily as a digital or policing strategy.

-In practice, it is frequently architectural.
+In practice, it can also have an architectural dimension.

-Ownership stabilises belonging.
+Ownership can stabilise belonging.

-Vacancy destabilises it.
+Vacancy can destabilise it.

 ---

-## 🔄 VII.
-Chutzpah and Suppressed Agency
+## 🔄 Civic Initiative and Suppressed Agency

 UK civic culture often defaults to: